symfony/symfony-docs/reference/forms/types/choice.rst

             new Category('Cat3'),
             new Category('Cat4'),
         ],
-        // "name" is a property path, meaning Symfony will look for a public
+        // The value to be submitted by the form. `name` is a property path
-        // property or a public method like "getName()" to define the input
+        // of the `Category` class
-        // string value that will be submitted by the form 'choice_value' => 'name',
+        'choice_value' => 'name',
-        // a callback to return the label for a given choice
+        // A property path or callback for the label.
+If the user selects the
-        // if a placeholder is used, its empty value (null) may be passed but
+        // "placeholder" choice, `null` will be passed (but the placeholder's
-        // its label is defined by its own "placeholder" option 'choice_label' => function(?Category $category) {
+        // label is always taken from the `placeholder` option) 'choice_label' => function(?Category $category) {
             return $category ? strtoupper($category->getName()) : '';
         },